agraboso/redux-api-middleware/README.md

 describe('async user actions', () => {
   // If we have several tests in our test suit, we might want to
-  // reset and restor the mocks after each test to avoid unexpected behaviours afterEach(() => {
+  // reset and restore the mocks after each test to avoid unexpected behaviors afterEach(() => {
     fetchMock.reset()
     fetchMock.restore()